darrylwest/list-service/README.md

 ## Rest API

+### Proxy Prefix

+Internal requests use the following endpoints but are usually prefixed when exposed to the web.
+Prefixes are specific to the list type, so a ToDo list may have a prefix of `/todoapi` to distinguesh from a `/shopapi`.
+The proxy strips this prefix off prior to forwarding the request, so the following API is unchanged across various implementations.

 * GET  /list/query - return zero or more items from the list based on query parameters
 * GET  /list/:id   - return the list item by id
 * POST /list/      - insert a new list item; list data is posted as a json blob